AndyObtiva/glimmer/README.md

 ### logger

-Glimmer supports logging via a standard `STDOUT` Ruby `Logger` configured in the `Glimmer::Config.logger` config option.
+The Glimmer DSL engine supports logging via a standard `STDOUT` Ruby `Logger` configured in the `Glimmer::Config.logger` config option.
 It is set to level Logger::ERROR by default.
 Log level may be adjusted via `Glimmer::Config.logger.level` just like any other Ruby Logger.
-It may be replaced with a custom logger via `Glimmer::Config.logger = custom_logger` All logging is done lazily via blocks (e.g. `logger.debug {message}`) to avoid affecting app performance with logging when below the configured logging level threshold.

 Example: